 03 of 04

-Every month, Kiwi Crate will send your child a box of 3 to 4 thematic activities that help your child develop creativity, better her problem-solving, work on her gross and fine motor skills, increase her communication skills and gain confidence in her social abilities.
+Every month, Kiwi Crate will send your child a box of three to four thematic activities that help her develop creativity, better her problem-solving, work on her gross and fine motor skills, increase her communication skills and gain confidence in her social abilities.

 Parents will love the Messiness Meter and Parental Involvement indexes included with each activity—it’s a great way to know how much help to give and how much cleanup you should expect.Continue to 4 of 4 below.